writetome51/open-array/README.md

 #### sort: PublicArraySorter (read-only)
-###### Has methods that change the order of the items and return the PublicArraySorter instance:
+###### Its methods change the order of items in this.data and return the PublicArraySorter instance:
 <details>
 <summary>view methods</summary>

 ```
 sort.alphabetize(): PublicArraySorter;
-    // No item in the array gets modified, but each is treated as a string during the sorting.
+    // No item in this.data gets modified, but each is treated as a string during the sorting.

 sort.numbersAscending(): PublicArraySorter;
-    // If not all items in array are of type 'number', it triggers error.
+    // If not all items in this.data are of type 'number', it triggers error.

 sort.numbersDescending(): PublicArraySorter;
-    // If not all items in array are of type 'number', it triggers error.
+    // If not all items in this.data are of type 'number', it triggers error.

 sort.reverse(): PublicArraySorter;